mmiyano01/AzureVMAutomation/README.md

             "password": "Log-in password",
             "directory" : [
                 {
-                    "name" : "name of directory (ex.
+                    "directory_name" : "name of directory (ex.
 Default Directory).
-Leave it blank if there is no directory to choose", "is_classic_vm" : true/false,
+Leave it blank if there is only one directory and nothing to choose", "domain_name" : "same as above",
+                    "is_classic_vm" : true/false,
                     "resource" : [
                         {